-Correlation of spike-reactive CD3-CD4+ T cells with specific IgG levels, age, and the size of the naive T cell pool.
-We detected a moderately positive correlation between specific T cell frequencies in both subsets (Figure 2A).
-Over 7 decades of life, relative portions of vaccine-specific CD3-CD4+ T cells slightly but significantly decreased, whereas frequencies of their CD3+ counterparts remained constant (Figure 2B).
-Importantly, only frequencies of spike-specific CD3-CD4+ T cells, but not of CD3+CD4+, positively correlated with spike S1-specific IgG levels (Figure 2C).
-Furthermore, frequencies of the CD3-CD4+ fraction were strongly associated with increased portions of bulk naive CD3+CD4+CD45RA+CD62L+ T cells (Figure 2D; with the gating strategy depicted in Supplemental Figure 5A).
-Advanced age was strongly associated with both reduced antibody levels (Figure 2E) as well as frequencies of bulk naive T cells (Figure 2F).
-In a limited number of individuals, we analyzed frequencies of specific T cells at different time points (range: 19-262 days, mean: 98.65 days) after vaccination in a cross-sectional manner.
+Correlation of spike-reactive CD3-CD4+ T cells with specific IgG levels, age and the size of the naïve T cell pool

+We detected a moderate positive correlation between specific T cell frequencies in both subsets (Fig. 2A).
+Over 7 decades of life, relative portions of vaccine-specific CD3-CD4+ T cells slightly, but significantly decreased, whereas frequencies of their CD3+ counterparts remained constant (Fig. 2B).
+Importantly, only frequencies of spike-specific CD3-CD4+ T cells, but not of

+CD3+CD4+ positively correlated with spike S1 specific IgG levels (Fig. 2C).
+Furthermore, frequencies of the CD3-CD4+ fraction were strongly associated with increased portions of bulk naïve CD3+CD4+CD45RA+CD62L+ T cells (Fig. 2D; with the gating strategy depicted in Supplemental Figure 5A).
+Advanced age was strongly associated with both reduced antibody levels (Fig. 2E) as well as frequencies of bulk naïve T cells (Fig. 2F).
+In a limited number of individuals, we analyzed frequencies of specific T cells at different time points (range: 19-262 days, mean: 98.65 days) post vaccination in a cross-sectional manner.
 Specific CD3+CD4+ and CD3-CD4+ subsets were detectable in all samples and remained comparably stable over the observation period with no significant decline in frequencies (Supplemental Figure 6).
-Vaccine-specific CD3-CD4+ T cells showed slightly, but significantly, higher frequencies of CD45RO+CD62L- effector/memory T cells (Figure 2G, gating strategy in Supplemental Figure 5A); interestingly, they were characterized by reduced portions of proliferating Ki67+ cells (Figure 2H, left, with gating strategy in Supplemental Figure 5A), in line with diminished percentages of recently in vivo-activated PD-1+ cells (Figure 2H, right, with gating strategy in Supplemental Figure 5A).
-Females showed higher frequencies of spike-specific CD3-CD4+ but not CD3+CD4+T cells than males (Supplemental Figure 7A); both groups were characterized by a comparable age composition (Table 1).
+Vaccinespecific CD3-CD4+ T cells showed slightly, but significantly higher frequencies of CD45RO+CD62L- effector/memory-type T cells (Fig. 2G, gating strategy in Supplemental Figure 5A); interestingly they were characterized by reduced portions of proliferating Ki67+ cells (Fig. 2H, left, with gating strategy in Supplemental Figure 5A), being in line with diminished percentages of recently in vivo activated PD1+ cells (Fig. 2H, right with gating strategy in Supplemental Figure 5A).
+Females showed higher frequencies of spike-specific CD3-CD4+, but not CD3+CD4+T cells than males (Supplemental Figure 7A); both groups were characterized by a comparable age composition (Table I).

-In summary, CD3-CD4+ frequencies associate with vaccine-specific titers and are diminished with increasing age, and their quantitative recruitment into SARS-CoV-2-specific vaccine responses is augmented in individuals harboring elevated portions of naive T cells.
+In summary, CD3-CD4+ frequencies associate with vaccine-specific titers, are diminished with increasing age and their quantitative recruitment into SARS-CoV2-specific vaccine responses is augmented in individuals harboring elevated portions of naïve T cells.